 Breast Fellowship Program

-The USC Breast Fellowship Program embraces the Society of Surgical Oncology’s goals of providing fellows with broad and multidisciplinary training experience in breast surgery, breast imaging, medical oncology, plastics and reconstructive surgery, radiation oncology, genetics, pathology, community service and outreach, psycho-oncology and clinical research in accordance with the Interdisciplinary Breast Fellowship Core Educational Objectives.
+The USC Breast Surgical Oncology Fellowship is a Society of Surgical Oncology approved program that embraces the goals of providing fellows with broad and multidisciplinary training experience in breast surgery, breast imaging, medical oncology, plastics and reconstructive surgery, radiation oncology, genetics, pathology, community service and outreach, psycho-oncology and clinical research in accordance with the Interdisciplinary Breast Fellowship Core Educational Objectives.
 These objectives are achieved through a unique, longitudinal, multidisciplinary training program called the One Month Equivalent (OME) system, which has several advantages over the traditional fixed-month rotation model.

 First, the OME system ensures that fellows will have a concentrated (i.e. breast-only) experience in each of the designated disciplines.
 To achieve this goal, the OME design encourages faculty to concentrate on the treatment of breast cancer patients in clinics staffed by the breast fellows.
 By reducing the time spent caring for patients with non-breast-related problems, the learning value of each clinic is maximized.